Oligomorphic groups, categories of partial bijections, and ultrahomogeneous cubic spaces over finite fields: Oligomorphic groups and their trains

 Here we construct categories of reduced double cosets for oligomorphic groups.
 This is a simple corollary of description of unitary representations of oligomorphic groups obtained by Tsankov \cite{Tsa}.
 These categories embed in the semigroups of partial bijections examined by Ben Yaacov, Ibarluc\'\i a, Tsankov \cite{BIT}.

 \sm

 {\bf\punct Oligomorphic groups.} A closed subgroup $G$ in an infinite symmetric group $S(\Omega)$ is called {\it oligomorphic} if it has a finite number of orbits on each multiple product $\Omega^n:=\Omega\times\dots\times \Omega$ ($n$ times), see Cameron \cite{Cam}.
-If $H\subset G$ is an open subgroup, then $G$ is closed in the symmetric group $S(G/H)$ and has a finite number of orbits on each set $(G/H)^n$.
+See a collection of examples below in Subsect. \ref{ss:examples}.